-- Surge damage has been suffered, or is suspected. u - Surge damage has been suffered by other nearby u organisations. - A risk analysis has been carried out indicating a u significant risk of damage. - The consequences of surge damage are serious, u despite a low probability.
+- Surge damage has been suffered, or is suspected. - Surge damage has been suffered by other nearby organisations. - A risk analysis has been carried out indicating a significant risk of damage. - The consequences of surge damage are serious, despite a low probability. - Surge protection is specified or recommended by an insurance company or parent organisation. - Good experience of surge protection in a related field.